Rorosha/testcloud/README.rst

 For the moment, the follwing directories need to exist with permissions that allow modification by any permitted user::

-  /var/lib/testCloud/
+  /var/lib/testcloud/
-  /var/lib/testCloud/instances
+  /var/lib/testcloud/instances
-  /var/lib/testCloud/cache
+  /var/lib/testcloud/cache

-This will be automagical in a future version of testCloud and is a side-effect of the current refactoring/transition process.
+This will be automagical in a future version of testcloud and is a side-effect of the current refactoring/transition process.

-If you are running testCloud as a non-administrative user (ie. not in wheel) or on a system that doesn't have a polkit agent running (custom setups, headless systems etc.), you may need to adjust local polkit configuration to allow non-root users to manage VMs with libvirt.
+If you are running testcloud as a non-administrative user (ie. not in wheel) or on a system that doesn't have a polkit agent running (custom setups, headless systems etc.), you may need to adjust local polkit configuration to allow non-root users to manage VMs with libvirt.
 Add the following data into ``/etc/polkit-1/localauthority/50-local.d/50-nonrootlivirt.pkla``::